 The Apex Court finally pointed out –

 • “27.
-In the present case, Parvatewwa herself had pleaded in the earlier proceedings that Channappa was asserting rights over the suit properties on the basis of the adoption.
-The dispute as to the parties’ respective rights over the property was, therefore, already in existence at the time of institution of Suit – I. In such circumstances, the relief of declaration of title and the consequential relief relating to possession could and ought to have been claimed in the earlier proceedings.”
+In the present case, Parvatewwa (plaintiff) herself had pleaded in the earlier proceedings that Channappa (defendant) was asserting rights over the suit properties on the basis of the adoption.
+The dispute as to the parties’ respective rights over the property was, therefore, already in existence at the time of institution of Suit–I. In such circumstances, the relief of declaration of title and the consequential relief relating to possession could and ought to have been claimed in the earlier proceedings.”

 The principle of constructive res judicata is embodied in Explanation IV to Section 11.
 A matter which might and ought to have been made a ground of attack in the former proceedings shall be deemed to have been directly and substantially in issue in such proceedings.
-Parvatewwa, having omitted to seek appropriate relief in Suit – I despite being aware of Channappa’s claim, cannot be permitted to agitate the same issue by way of a subsequent suit.
+The Apex Court held as under:

 • “20.
 So far as the first reason is concerned, the High Court in our opinion was not right in holding that the earlier judgment would not operate as res judicata as one of the grounds taken in the present petition was conspicuous by its absence in the earlier petition.